pragyaai/ndna/_llm/nephos.md

 * \$\mathrm{KL}\$ constrains lexical divergence for **surface-level benignity**.
 * \$\mathrm{TTR}\$ enforces a *type–token ratio* matching human discourse.

-This mirrors **minimal mutational signatures** in biology — *enough* to alter protein function, but not enough to disrupt organism viability {% alexandrov2013signatures %}.
+This mirrors **minimal mutational signatures** in biology — *enough* to alter protein function, but not enough to disrupt organism viability {% cite alexandrov2013signatures %}.

 ### Implications for Alignment and Safety